 <nav><a href="/link1">链接1</a><a href="/link2">链接2</a></nav>

-All extra blank lines and whitespace characters have been removed, making the code very compact and clean.
+All extra blank lines and whitespace characters have been cleared, making the code very compact and clean.

 Specific application scenarios and effects

-1. Remove blank lines generated by logical tags:
+1. Clearing the blank lines generated by logical labels:

-• if/elseConditional judgment:Similarly, the conditional judgment tag itself does not output content, but adds-It can avoid introducing unnecessary blank lines.
+• if/elseConditional judgment:Similarly, the conditional judgment tag itself does not output content, but it is added before and after-This can avoid introducing unnecessary blank lines.

 <p>欢迎访问我们的网站!